alexeysp11/delivery-service-csharp/docs/processes/manager/startemployeesearch.md

 - The manager opens the delivery service app and navigates to the backend service for managers.
 - The manager selects the option to start employee search.
-- The app displays a search bar where the manager can input employee names, job titles, or other relevant keywords.
-- The app returns a list of employees that match the search criteria.
-- The manager can view employee profiles, including contact information, job history, and performance metrics.
-- The manager can use this information to make informed decisions about scheduling, promotions, or disciplinary actions.

 - If there are multiple candidates for a position, the system notifies HR to schedule interviews with each candidate.
 - After interviews are conducted, the interviewers provide feedback and ratings for each candidate.
 - The manager reviews the feedback and ratings and selects the most suitable candidate for the position.